-Example: to defrost 1lb. of food with the with cook time determined automatically:
+Example: to defrost 1lb. of food with the default 30% power level with cook time determined automatically:

 Press weight defrost pad once.
 0.0 will appear in the display.

 2. Use the number pads to enter weight of food to defrost in pounds.
 You may enter weight from 0.3 to 6.3 pounds.